 BIOGRAPHY

 Hannah Schendel is a brilliant and collaborative conductor dedicated to performing and programming music that explores the human experience.
 Currently, she serves as Cover Conductor with the Minnesota Orchestra, where she has worked alongside distinguished conductors such as Music Director Thomas Søndergård, Osmo Vänskä, Ruth Reinhardt, Tito Muñoz, Jordan de Souza, and Bill Eddins.
-Schendel is also the Music Director of the Wayzata Symphony Orchestra and Visiting Conductor of the Carleton Orchestra.
+Schendel is also the Music Director of the Wayzata Symphony Orchestra and Visiting Conductor with the Carleton Orchestra.

-A passionate advocate for contemporary and underrepresented composers, Schendel’s repertoire features works by Gabriela Lena Frank, Nkeiru Okoye, Elfrida Andrée, Lili Boulanger, Gao Hong, Cécile Chaminade, Samuel Coleridge-Taylor, Jennifer Higdon, Chen Yi, and Stella Sung.
+A passionate advocate for contemporary and underrepresented composers, Schendel’s repertoire includes works by Gabriela Lena Frank, Nkeiru Okoye, Elfrida Andrée, Lili Boulanger, Gao Hong, Cécile Chaminade, Samuel Coleridge-Taylor, Jennifer Higdon, Chen Yi, and Stella Sung.

 Schendel studied at the University of Cincinnati College-Conservatory of Music with Mark Gibson and Joe Miller, and has been mentored by renowned figures such as Johannes Schlaefli, Marin Alsop, Larry Rachleff, Kathy Romey, Jonathan Martin, and Michelle Miller Burns.